 We don’t consider that she might be off to a job interview in order to try and pay the mortgage.

 We see the mum with a baby and a toddler walking down the street looking serene and calm and assume we must be doing something seriously wrong on the parenting front because our toddler can’t be trusted to walk for ten seconds without legging it off towards the nearest danger.
 Not having seen the major tantrum that happened five minutes earlier.

 We see another woman in work nailing a great pitch and assume that if indeed she does have kids then she must have loads of extra help, or never see them (errr, maybe she’s just really good at presentations?!)

-We talk about assumptions and the stories we might be telling ourselves that aren’t true on Game Changers (our course for women wanting to make changes in their career) because these seemingly small snippets of information can actually have pretty big consequences.
+We talk about assumptions and the stories we might be telling ourselves that aren’t true on Game Changers (our course for women wanting to make changes in their career, available as a member) because these seemingly small snippets of information can actually have pretty big consequences.